Qeole/PatchCmd/README.md

 Once installed, go to Thunderbird and select an email, and go to the email pane (the one in which the body of the email is displayed).
-You have `Reply` and `Reply All`/`Reply to list` and `Forward` and `Archive`, `Junk` buttons and so on at the top of the pane, on the header box.
-The last of those buttons labeled `Other`.
+You have `Reply` and `Reply All`/`Reply List` and `Forward` and `Archive`, `Junk` buttons and so on at the top of the pane, on the header box.
+The last of those buttons labeled `More ⏷`.
 It opens a drop-down menu if you click on it.
 Do so: there is now a new item entitled `Generate patch command`.
 This is it!
 Click on it, and a pop-up window will show you the generated command line, already selected for you to copy.